One-Pot Marry Me Chicken

-I love a recipe that comes as folklore.
-Legendary with a sprinkle of drama.
+I love a recipe that comes as folklore, legendary with a sprinkle of drama!
 A great story even if it’s only half true.
 My favorite are the recipes that, as legend would have it, are SO GOOD they’ll inspire a marriage proposal.
 Has a chicken alone ever carried so much weight?
-This is likely how our favorite Aunt Ina bagged our favorite Uncle Jeffrey, with a roasted chicken, good quality olive oils and tomatoes picked from the garden, amen amen.
+This is likely how our favorite Aunt Ina bagged our favorite Uncle Jeffrey.
+A roasted chicken, quality olive oil and tomatoes picked from the garden.
 I can humbly say that if marriage proposals were based on chicken alone you’d best believe I’d be knockin’ down men on their knees a few times a week.
-Maybe it’s not just one great dish that inspires the knee, but a hot simmering dinner pot and all the love therein, seals the deal.
-Ahead of Valentine’s Day, friends: Marry Me Chicken.
+Maybe it’s not just one great dish that inspires the knee, but a hot simmering dinner pot and all the love therein, that seals the deal, enter Marry Me Chicken!

 Full disclosure, this might be a TikTok recipe though it’s certainly not a TikTok concept.
-I made a few essential changes to this commitment chicken.
-I opted for boneless skinless chicken thighs, roasted tomatoes instead of sun-dried tomatoes, I added olives, and doubled the amount of sauce in order to serve the dish over rice or pasta and not be stingy.
-Stingy is not sexy – that’s what we know.
+I made a few essential changes by opting for boneless skinless chicken thighs and roasted tomatoes instead of sun-dried tomatoes.
+I also added olives and doubled the amount of sauce in order to serve over rice or pasta and not be stingy with the sauce.
+Stingy is not sexy – that much we know.

-My hope is that you pull this one-pot wonder out of the oven this Valentine’s weekend.
-Do it for just you.
-Do it for someone you love, whatever your chosen level of commitment.
-It’s lowkey legendary.
+My hope is that you pull this legendary, Marry Me Chicken dish out of the oven to serve someone you love, whatever your chosen level of commitment.

 Here are the ingredients you’ll need for this Marry Me Chicken recipe:

-• chicken thighs or chicken breast, just try to avoid large chicken breasts (slice them to make them thinner)
+• chicken thighs (you can substitute chicken breast just slice them to make them thinner)

 • olive oil